-In the event that the student fails to attend class or leaves the University for any reason, the student must formally withdraw through the School of Public Policy Office of the Dean and the Office of Student Information
+In the event that the student fails to attend class or leaves the University for any reason, the student must formally withdraw through the School of Public Policy Office of the Dean and the Office of the Registrar.

-6Students who are eligible for and choose to use the three-payment option will be assessed a \$50 service charge per term, due with the first payment.
+&lt;sup>6Students who are eligible for and choose to use the three-payment option will be assessed a \$50 service charge per term, due with the first payment.

-7A 0.027 percent per day delinquency charge (liquidated damages under Cal.
+&lt;sup>7A 0.027 percent per day delinquency charge (liquidated damages under Cal.
 Civ.
 Code \$1671b) is applicable to all delinquent balances.
 The imposition of such a delinquency charge does not constitute an agreement to forebear collection of the delinquent account.

-8This amount includes \$4,208 for on-ground students who elect to enroll in the University health insurance plan.
+&lt;sup>8This amount includes \$4,054 for on-ground students who elect to enroll in the University health insurance plan.
 Students who enroll in SHIP for the fall term will automatically roll over to spring/summer enrollment.
-These students have the option to waive the spring/summer SHIP through the AHP Insurance Dashboard at www2.academichealthplans.com/school/323.html between November 15, 2023, and February 1, 2024.
+These students have the option to waive the spring/summer SHIP through the AHP Insurance Dashboard at www2.academichealthplans.com/school/323.html between November 15, 2024, and February 1, 2025.

-and Services.
 In addition, withdrawing students must contact the School of Public Policy Office of Student Services and the Housing and Residence Life Office, if applicable.
 Failure to complete this withdrawal process will result in continued obligation for tuition and other charges.